 RESPs can also be used for apprenticeship and part-time job training programs.
 Even if your child doesn’t pursue one of these paths right after high school, they may want to gain additional job-related skills in the future.
 Keeping their RESP open will ensure that they have the funds to do so when they’re ready.

-Transferring Funds to an RRSP
+Transferring Funds to an RESP

 If your child chooses not to pursue further education, you can also close their RESP account and withdraw funds.
 Once you close the account, you can withdraw your contributions tax-free, but the interest earned on those funds will be taxed at your income rate plus 20%.
-Your contributions can be withdrawn at any time, but to withdraw interest the following requirements must be met:
+Your contributions can be withdrawn at any time, but to withdraw interest, the following requirements must be met:

 - The child named in the RESP is at least 21 and not in school